By Atonement Licensing Advisory · Last reviewed: June 2026

 When a ULA helps

-Sign a ULA when you have a concrete, near-term expansion in the specific products it covers, when those products dominate your Oracle spend, and when you can deploy aggressively during the term to maximize the certified position.
-The value is realized at certification, not at signature.
+Sign a ULA when you have a concrete, near term expansion in the specific products it covers, when those products dominate your Oracle spend, and when you can deploy aggressively during the term to maximise the certified position.
+The value is realised at certification, not at signature.

 When to exit